TSOptics/optics-docs/docs/Guides/partial_optics.md

 });
 ```

-The callback will only run when the optic is focused on a value, so that it's safe to cast the optic to a `total` inside it.
+The callback will only run when the optic is focused on a value, so that it's safe to cast the optic to total inside it.

-In most cases your components should only expect `total` optics in their props.
+In most cases your components should only expect total optics in their props.
-Use `whenFocused` to cast the eventual `partial` optics to `total` before passing them to components.
+Use `whenFocused` to narrow the eventual `partial` optics before passing them to components.